duluca/hapi-web-server/README.md

 # hapi-web-server
+Route and controller definitions to use Hapi.JS to serve content (html, css, js, images, etc) over the web.

 ## Why Do You Need This?
 Avoid using a templating engine or server-side generated html files.
 Hapi-web-server contains route and controller definitions for Hapi.JS, so you can avoid writing this straighforward and boilerplate like code by using the package.